Giuseppe Maria Ficatelli

 Giuseppe Maria Ficatelli (1639 – 3 September 1703) was an Italian painter of the Baroque period.

-Not to be confused with the mathematician Giuseppe Maria Figatelli (1611 – 1682).

-Biography

 He was born in Cento, and pupil of Cesare Gennari, flourished in the latter half of the 17th century, and painted pictures for the churches of his native city.
-His sons, Paolo Antonio (1671 – 17 February 1724) and Stefano Felice Ficatelli (8 April 1686 – 5 September 1771), inherited his studio and were active local painters.
+His sons, Paolo Antonio (1671–1724) and Stefano Felice Ficatelli (1686–1771), inherited his studio and were active local painters.

+Ficatelli is not to be confused with the mathematician Giuseppe Maria Figatelli (1611–1682).